computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 was delighted when after just a few days, I was able to pet a pigeon!

 Interacting with pigeons in the park was very rewarding.
-The "homing" orientation of pigeons meant that I saw the same birds each day, and began to develop a relationship with each of them individually.
+The "homing" orientation of pigeons meant that I saw the same birds every day, and began to develop a relationship with each of them individually.

 One pigeon stood out: a light grey bird with green neck feathers that I came to